sixdayz/OpcacheBundle/README.markdown

 Capifony usage
 ==============

-To automatically clear apc cache after each capifony deploy you can define a custom task
+To automatically clear opcache cache after each capifony deploy you can define a custom task

 ```ruby
 namespace :symfony do